Quiet Your Inner Critic

 The other wolf?

-Well, that was the one with a more measured and nuanced appraisal of the situation; a more objective, fair one.
+Well, that was the one with a more measured and nuanced appraisal of the situation; a more objective, fairer one.
 The one ready to move forward.
 For Catherine and Emma, it was also smart, conscientious and focussed on making a positive difference.

 The wolf with the helpful thoughts is always there.
 Many of us need help to find it, though.
 And then we need help to understand how to feed it.
 Otherwise, all we hear is the unhelpful wolf, and that wolf keeps growing stronger and stronger.